nickvl/aop-logging/README.md

 It allows to flexible configure log message levels, provides exception handling taking into account exception classes hierarchy (alike try-catch).
 Log annotations could be applied for both methods and classes.
 This logger is capable to log method parameters and result using reflection if the corresponding classes do not provide toString() method.
-There is an ability to log a limited amount of elements of standart collections and arrays.
+There is an ability to log a limited amount of elements of standard collections and arrays.

 Quick start
 -----------